meertensinstituut/clariah-wp3-vre/README.md

 Deployment
 ---

-- See README of components.
-- To start all containers, run: `./start-vre.sh`.
+- To start all containers: `./start-vre.sh`.
   - To run integration tests in remote debug-mode, add: `debug`.
   - NB.
 Atm saxon-utils of deployment-service is added by hand: see readme of component.
-- UI runs at `localhost:3000`
+- Start UI:
+  - For local use: install browser addon that enables CORS
+  - `cd ./ui && ./start-ui.sh`
+- For details, see README of components.

 Development
 ---